zerolawtech/SFT-Protocol/docs/issuing-entity.rst

     Approves a custodian contract to send and receive tokens associated with the issuer.

     Once a custodian is approved, they can be restricted with ``IssuingEntity.setInvestorRestriction``.

+    .. warning:: Custodians may facilitate off-chain transfers of ownership that bypass on-chain compliance checks.
+It is imperative this approval only be given to known, trusted entities.
+If the custodian has modified their smart contract it should be auditted by the issuer or a trusted third party before approval is given.

 .. method:: IssuingEntity.setBeneficialOwners(bytes32 _custID, bytes32[] _id, bool _add)